Alluxio/alluxio/integration/kubernetes/CSI_README.md

 The official `alluxio/alluxio` docker image now supports CSI.
 By default Kubernetes will pull the latest published `alluxio/alluxio` image on Dockerhub.

 Alternatively you can build the docker image yourself following the instructions in `${ALLUXIO_HOME}/integration/docker/README.md`, section `Building docker image for production` or `Building docker image for development` depending on your needs.
-Make sure you refer to your built image in the deploying yaml files.
+Make sure you refer to the built image in the CSI deploying yaml files.

 ### Deploy

 Please use `helm-generate.sh` to generate related templates.
-All CSI related templates will be under `integration/kubernetes/<deploy-mode>/csi` folder.
+All CSI related templates will be under `${ALLUXIO_HOME}/integration/kubernetes/<deploy-mode>/csi` folder.

 You need to deploy `alluxio-csi-controller`, `alluxio-csi-nodeplugin`, `alluxio-csi-driver` before mounting volume via CSI.

-We provide two types of provisioning methods.
-For static provisioning, you need to deploy `alluxio-pv.yaml` and `alluxio-pvc-static.yaml` first.
+The generated templates provide two types of provisioning methods.
+For static provisioning, you need to deploy `alluxio-pv.yaml` (a persistent volume) and
+`alluxio-pvc-static.yaml` (a persistent volume claim) first.
 For dynamic provisioning, you need to deploy `alluxio-storage-class.yaml` and  `alluxio-pvc.yaml` first.

 To deploy any service, run `kubectl apply -f /file/path`